IBM/dbb-git-migration-modeler/docs/04-Usage.md

       As it contains additional details, we refer to is as the final Application Descriptor file.
       * The DBB Migration mapping file is also updated accordingly, if files were moved from an owning application to another.

-4. [Property Generation script (4-generateProperties.sh)](../src/scripts/utils/4-generateProperties.sh): this script generates build properties for [dbb-zAppBuild](https://github.com/IBM/dbb-zappbuild/).
-This step is optional.
+4. [Property Generation script (4-generateProperties.sh)](../src/scripts/utils/4-generateProperties.sh): this script generates build properties for [DBB zBuilder](https://www.ibm.com/docs/en/adffz/dbb/3.0.x?topic=building-zos-applications-zbuilder) or [dbb-zAppBuild](https://github.com/IBM/dbb-zappbuild/), depending on the chosen configuration.
+This step is optional, but it is highly encouraged to leverage the automatic generation of build properties, to facilitate the migration to Git.
 The script uses the type of each artifact to generate (or reuse if already existing) Language Configurations, as configured in the [Types Configurations file](../samples/typesConfigurations.yaml).
    * **Outputs**
+      * When using *DBB zBuilder*:
+         * The Types Configurations files turn into DBB zBuilder's Language Configuration definition files, placed into a `build-configuration` in the working directory of DBB Git Migration Modeler.
+These files should be reviewed by the build engineering team and integrated into the managed zBuilder instance.
+         * A `dbb-app.yaml` file is created within each repository's folder in the `DBB_MODELER_APPLICATION_DIR` folder, and contains configuration to enable the use of Language Configurations.
+The generated `dbb-app.yaml` file also contains configuration to enable impact analysis and dependency search paths for common types of artifact (Cobol, Assembler and LinkEdit artifacts).
+Additional manual configuration might be required for other types of artifacts.
+      * When using *dbb-zAppBuild*:
-      * These Language Configurations files are placed into a copy of the dbb-zAppBuild instance pointed by the `DBB_ZAPPBUILD` variable, the copy being stored in the `DBB_MODELER_APPLICATION_DIR` folder.
+         * These Language Configurations files are placed into a copy of the *dbb-zAppBuild* instance pointed by the `DBB_ZAPPBUILD` variable, the copy being stored in the `DBB_MODELER_APPLICATION_DIR` folder.
          * An **application-conf** folder is created within each application's subfolder in the `DBB_MODELER_APPLICATION_DIR` folder, and contains customized files to enable the use of the Language Configurations.
 A manual step needs to be performed to completely enable this configuration.

 5. [Init Application Repositories script (5-initApplicationRepositories.sh)](../src/scripts/utils/5-initApplicationRepositories.sh) is provided to perform the following steps for each application:
    1. Initialization of the Git repository using a default `.gitattributes` file, creation of a customized `zapp.yaml` file, creation of a customized `.project` file, creation of a `baselineReference.config` file, copy of the pipeline definitions, creation of a baseline tag and commit of the changes,